zNaLa/docs/docs/FAQ-doc2.md

 (As with one person, insta-skip is enabled and with two the threshold for skipping is 1).
 - If you have the `DJ` role or `Manage Channels` permission, you can do `!forceskip`/`!fs`, which will instantly skip the song without voting.
 :::

+### How can I remove my vote for song skipping?
+Simply disconnect yourself from the voice channel and join again!
 <!-- The end of the Basic Information Section -->

 <!-- The start of the Limitations/Restrictions Section -->